asavoy/zmk-config-Corne-ish-Zen/README.md

   - Only need the left keymap to be flashed (to the left hand side)
   - The yellow LED turns on when charging
   - It seems to charge best when turned off
+  - Sometimes the keyboard won't connect over Bluetooth - usually toggling off/on the Bluetooth on macOS fixes it

 - Generate `my_keymap.svg`